+Respiratory Care riogram Visual Visual ability sufficient for observation and assessment necessary in the operation of equipment and for safe patient care Must be able to respond to audible paging systems independently.
 Respond independently to questions and instructions from other health care providers; and in proximity as well as at a distance of 20 feet, with and without the presence of extraneous noises.
 Respond to verbal communication from patients and/or clinicians while the person is wearing an oxygen or surgical face mask.
-Visual Visual ability sufficient for observation and assessment necessary in the operation of equipment and for safe patient care Perceive and respond independently to warning signals from team members and/or patients of impending danger or emergency, i.e., a change in an individual's appearance, and/or physical communication of distress.
-View controls, letters, numbers, etc., of varying size located on respiratory equipment and supplies independently.
+Perceive and respond independently to warning signals from team members and/or patients of impending danger or emergency, i.e., a change in an individual's appearance, and/or physical communication of distress.
+View controls, letters, numbers, etc., of varying sizes located on respiratory equipment and supplies independently.
 View radiographic images on a computer screen and evaluate for recommendations necessary for patient care.
-Tactile Tactile ability sufficient for patient assessment Perform palpitation and tactile assessment in order to assist with patient assessment and evaluate respiratory conditions.
+Tactile Tactile ability sufficient for patient assessment • Perform palpitation and tactile assessment to assist with patient assessment and evaluate respiratory conditions.
 Mental Mental ability sufficient for patient care, assessment, and operation of equipment Be able to visually concentrate and focus attention, thoughts, efforts, and behavior on patients and equipment for varying periods of time.
-Be able to respond to patient's changing physical conditions independently.
+Be able to respond to patients' changing physical conditions independently.